Machine-learning-and-complex-systems/NNCME/README.md

 # NNCME
 A software package for the manuscript "Neural-network solutions to stochastic reaction networks" (https://arxiv.org/abs/2210.01169)
+NNCME stands for Neural Network Chemical Master Equation.

 (c) 2022, Lab of Machine Learning and Complex Systems All rights reserved.

-We provide a code repository, which only requires to input the stoichiometric matrix, initial conditions, and reaction rates, allowing the approach to be applicable and adaptable to more stochastic reaction networks.
+A code package based on pytorch in Python with a documentation is provided.
+The input arguments include the stoichiometric  matrix, initial conditions, reaction rates, propensities and hyperparameters.
+Then, the users only need to use a function to train the VAN, and to generate the time evolution of the joint probability distribution and the marginal statistics.
+This approach is applicable and adaptable to general stochastic reaction networks.

-A detailed example on the methods is given in the main text.

-A guideline for the package is on the website: the website link will be generated after the manuscript is accepted.
+Examplse on the methods are given in the main text.
+The representative examples include the genetic toggle switch, the early life self-replicator, the epidemic model, and the intracellular signaling cascade.
+They separately demonstrate that our approach is applicable to systems with a multimodal distribution, with an intrinsic constraint of count conservation, with time-dependent parameters, and in high dimensions.

 Contact: Ying Tang, jamestang23@gmail.com